 Wines

-After acquiring the property in 2008 they made wine later that year.
-However, while still learning the nuances of the property and not yet managing the vineyard for a full year, they elected to not release wine this year.
+After acquiring the property in 2008 Promontory produced wine later that year.
+While still learning the nuances of the property and not yet managing the vineyard for a full year, they elected to not release wine this year.
+However the extremely limited production 2008 vintage was exclusively sold at the winery.
 2009 was the first harvest fully under their control and is their first release.

-The 2012 Promontory reveals notes of red cherry, chocolate, toasted cedar and blueberry aromas.
-The wine is seamless across the palate with a texture that is highly appealing – supple yet powerful at the same time.
+The 2012 Promontory reveals notes of red cherry, chocolate, toasted cedar and blueberry.
+The wine is seamless across the palate with a texture that is highly appealing which is supple yet dense at the same time.
 Flavors of blackberry lead to a lively finish.
-The tannins show on the front of the palate initially and build in structure persisting for some time on the finish.
+The tannins show on the front of the palate initially and quickly build their structure persisting for some time on the finish.
 This is a full bodied but very balanced bottling.

-For more information and to join their allocation list, visit: www.promontory.wine
+For more information, to schedule a visit to the property and to join their allocation list, visit: www.promontory.wine

 Old Diamond Oaks Winery (we provide these photographs below for historical reference)